The Ground Beneath Our Mats

 I. The Beaches of Seminyak

-Well, it wasn't an accident.
-After Suharto came to power on the back of the massacres, his government with World Bank funding deliberately built Bali into an international destination.
-A 1971 masterplan created the airport, the Nusa Dua resort complex, the infrastructure that made "spiritual Bali" possible.
-Robert McNamara, who had just finished briefing President Johnson that US military assistance helped eliminate the Indonesian Communist Party as an effective political organization, resigned as Defense Secretary in 1968 and became President of the World Bank which then began investing in Bali's tourism development.
+After the massacres, Suharto's government, with World Bank funding, deliberately constructed Bali as an international destination.
+A 1971 masterplan built the airport, the Nusa Dua resort complex, the infrastructure behind "spiritual Bali."
+Robert McNamara had just finished briefing President Johnson that US military assistance helped eliminate the PKI as a political force.
+He then resigned as Defense Secretary, became President of the World Bank, and oversaw investment in that same Bali development.
+First erase the movement, then build the resort on top of it.

-What Bevins does in The Jakarta Method is document a pattern.
-Not just what happened in Indonesia, but how it happens, and how it disappears afterward.
-He spent years in archives across twelve countries, interviewing survivors.
-The Indonesian Communist Party, before 1965, had three million members and twenty million people affiliated with its linked organizations from farmers' collectives, trade unions to women's groups.
-A mass collective movement for economic reform.
+What makes The Jakarta Method so gut-wrenching is that Bevins isn't just telling us what happened in Indonesia.
+He spent years in archives across twelve countries interviewing survivors, and what he's really tracing is how atrocities like this one disappear.
+The PKI, before 1965, had three million members and twenty million people affiliated with its linked organisations: from farmers' collectives, trade unions to women's groups.
+And within months, a mass movement is gone.

-The most haunting line in the book comes from a survivor he interviews, Winarso.
-When Bevins asks how the United States won the Cold War, she says simply: "You killed us."
+The most haunting line in the book comes from a survivor Bevins interviews.
+When he asks her how the United States won the Cold War, she says simply: "You killed us."

-I read that and had to put the book down.
+I had to put the book down when I read that.
+Oof.

 III.
 The Architecture of Erasure

-Kwame Ture spent his life arguing that the job of the conscious is to make the unconscious conscious and what he meant, in part, was this: the most effective forms of oppression are the ones that don't look like oppression at all.
-They look like paradise, a beautiful destination, an invitation to heal.
+Kwame Ture said that "the job of the conscious is to make the unconscious conscious and that the most effective forms of oppression are the ones that don't look like oppression at all.”
+In other words, oppression that looks like paradise depends on visitors not asking what happened on the ground beneath their mats.

 "We don't talk about the killings because tourism depends on Bali being a place of harmony, peace, yoga."